 - Auto insurance companies always have a right to be repaid any medical payments coverage paid whenever an injured person receives a personal injury settlement.

 Did you need to phone a friend to help with the answers?
-Let’s go through these in fast order, as I imagine many of you are still catching up on the latest Tiger King episodes on Netflix.
+Let’s go through these in fast order.

 ANSWERS TO QUESTIONS 1-5